westonstearns/Kaggle-Python-Tutorial/chapter3.md

 test_mc(correct = 2, msgs = ["Try again", "Correct!", "Try again","Try again"])

 success_msg("Great!
-You just created your first random forest.
-[Download your csv file](https://s3.amazonaws.com/assets.datacamp.com/course/Kaggle/my_solution_forest.csv), and submit the created csv to Kaggle to imporove your score even more")
+Now that you created your first random forest and used it for prediction take a look at how well it does in the Kaggle competition.
+[Download your csv file](https://s3.amazonaws.com/assets.datacamp.com/course/Kaggle/my_solution_forest.csv).

 ```